ankitasrivs/DSA-in-swift/2_SORTING_TYPES/README.md

 ## 🧮 Radix Sort

 **Idea**: Sort numbers digit by digit starting from the least significant digit, using a stable sorting algorithm like Counting Sort at each digit level.
-**Best for**: Sorting large sets of integers or strings when maximum number of digits is small.
+**Best for**: Sorting large sets of integers or strings when the maximum number of digits is small.

 ```text
 Time: O(nk), where k is the number of digits